Anon-Planet/thgtoa/guide.md

 Even if you use Mixers or Tumblers[^244] (services that specialize in "anonymizing" cryptocurrencies by "mixing them"), keep in mind this is only obfuscation[^245] and not actual anonymity[^246].
 Not only are they only obfuscation but they could also put you in trouble as you might end up exchanging your crypto against "dirty" crypto that was used in various questionable contexts[^247].

 This does not mean you cannot use Bitcoin anonymously at all.
 You can actually use Bitcoin anonymously as long as you do not convert it to actual currency and use a Bitcoin wallet from a safe anonymous network.
 Meaning you should avoid KYC/AML regulations by various exchanges and avoid using the Bitcoin network from any known IP address.
-See [Appendix Z: Paying anonymously online with BTC (or any other cryptocurrency)][Appendix Z: Online anonymous payments using cryptocurrencies].
+See [Appendix Z: Paying anonymously online with BTC (or any other cryptocurrency)][Appendix Z: Online anonymous payments using cryptocurrencies:].

 **Overall, the best option for using Crypto with reasonable anonymity and privacy is still Monero and you should ideally not use any other for sensitive transactions unless you are aware of the limitations and risks involved.
-Please do read** [Appendix B2: Monero Disclaimer]**.**
+Please do read** [Appendix B2: Monero Disclaimer:]**.**

 **TLDR: Use Monero!**